-We’re planning to welcome students to campus this fall, and are taking steps to create a safer and healthier learning environment.
+We’re taking steps to create a safer and healthier learning environment.
 Our phased progress toward on-campus classes and on-site activities prioritizes the health of the campus community.
 Flexibility is built into our planning, so that we can adapt quickly to provide any level of campus operation, should public health conditions change.

 Throughout OSU plans are underway to follow guidance from state and local public health authorities, and support the safety and success of students and employees.

-Your faculty are preparing to teach students using a variety of formats this fall.
-About half of all classes will be offered in-person or blended.
+Your faculty are teaching using a variety of formats this fall.
+About half of all classes are offered in-person or blended.

 See Schedule of Classes for formats.